 Provisions of the NSA levelized patient cost-sharing obligations between participating and nonparticipating providers in the foregoing care settings and prohibit nonparticipating providers from balance billing patients for a cost-sharing amount higher than they would be charged by a participating provider or facility.

 Medical testing and clinical laboratories fall uniquely into the circumstance where ongoing issues have arisen from in-network hospitals sending their patients’ lab work to out-of-network laboratories.
-The Morning Consult, a global research firm, found that since the release of the NSA, 32% of reported unexpected bills came from out-of-network laboratory testing sent from in-network hospitals and facilities.
+The Morning Consult, a global research firm, found that since the release of the NSA, 32% of patients reported receiving unexpected bills.
 Both providers and laboratories alike that distribute bills that violate the act can face serious risks as legislation continues to shift around balance billing.

 A Laboratory Billing Partner Can Help Your Lab Succeed Amidst No Surprises Act

 Despite provisions to the act, labs face further hurdles in their ability to recover reimbursement in full compliance with the NSA in addition to other federal and state regulations.
 The payer landscape continually moves the ball in transparency of requirements of successful lab claims, patient coverage, and eligibility for labs to become in-network.
 Laboratories may find relief from these hurdles by working with trusted billing partners like Phytest that are dedicated to not only employing current compliance regulations, but researching and reporting all foreseen changes that will affect their clients.

 Some ways that a third-party billing partner can help your laboratory improve billing processes while navigating the NSA include:

 - Customizing fee schedule rules based on individual payers.
 Incorporating specific rules into a claim-scrubbing engine will help prevent out-of-network claims from being charged more than upfront allowable in-network costs.